Santa Clara County Fairgrounds

 The Santa Clara County Fairgrounds is an event venue in San Jose, California.
 The 165 acre fairgrounds has been owned by the County of Santa Clara since 1940 and is operated by the Santa Clara County Fairgrounds Management Corporation, a public-benefit nonprofit corporation.

 Since 1941, the fairgrounds has been the site of the annual Santa Clara County Fair.
-In its heyday in the mid-20th century, the fairgrounds hosted over 1.4 million people annually in public and private events.
+At its peak in the mid-20th century, the fairgrounds hosted over 1.4 million people annually in public and private events.
 However, attendance declined throughout the 1990s and by 2003 had fallen to around 850,000.

 Location

 The fairgrounds is located in the Spartan Keyes neighborhood of San Jose, California.
 It is bounded by Monterey Road to the west and Umbarger Road to the south.
 Tully Road separates the main portion of the site from a large parking lot.
 Oak Hill Memorial Park is located across Monterey Road from the fairgrounds.

 The fairgrounds site includes 167000 sqft of indoor and covered space, 20 acre of lawn and paved outdoor space, and 40 acre of surface parking.
 Aside from the annual fair, the facilities host weddings, dog training, and off-track horse betting.
 There is a paintball arena as well as 16 acre of affordable housing.
 Housing advocates have called on the county to convert the substantial vacant parts of the site into transitional or affordable housing to ease the Bay Area's housing crisis.